 Weather in Pescadero, California

-The weather in Pescadero is fairly moderate with summer temperatures rising into the 70s and winter temperatures in the 50s.
+The weather in Pescadero is fairly moderate with summer temperatures rising into the 70os and winter temperatures in the 50os.
 I always recommend layers as fog is common along this part of the coast of California.
 The water is also quite chilly so if you’re planning to swim, mentally prepare yourself for cold temperatures, or bring a wetsuit!

 The Best Things to Do in Pescadero

-One thing that I loved about Pescadero is the welcoming and community vibe.
+One thing that I loved about Pescadero is the welcoming and community atmosphere.
 Every shop had a Black Lives Matter sign.
-The food is all based on local, seasonal ingredients.
+The food in the restaurants is all based on local, seasonal ingredients.
 And the products sold in the adorable shops are sourced locally or from small businesses throughout the country.
-I felt nothing but happiness and calm as I strolled this one stop light town that was so welcomed amidst so much change and uncertainty.
-I’m certain that you’ll have an equally lovely day exploring the best things to do in Pescadero
+I felt nothing but happiness and calm as I strolled this one stop light town.
+A feeling that I welcomed with open arms amidst so much change and uncertainty.
+I’m certain that you’ll have an equally lovely day exploring the best things to do in Pescadero.

 So let’s get to it!

 Stage Road is the main street in town where you will find the majority of the things to do in Pescadero.
 It might be small, but it packs a lot of punch.
 You’re in for some delicious food and unique shops on Stage Road.

 I was amazed at just how many restaurants were located in Pescadero.
 So, let’s start with the best Pescadero restaurants to eat in while you’re there (hint: they’re all good!)